tampankah/GovLinker/Readme.md

 ---

 ### 🔒 **Secure and Reliable**
-- **Bank-Level Authentication**: Verify documents using your banking app for added security.
+- **Bank-Level Authentication**: Confirm your identity via your banking app for added security.
-- **Direct Submissions**: Send validated and filled forms straight to the relevant department with a single click.
+- **Direct Submissions**: Send validated documents and forms directly to the relevant department with a single click after identity verification.

 ---